ernst-schwaiger/crypto_prot/c_crypto_libs/README.md

 Due to the modular nature, client code can pick primitives from each class and tie them together for setting up their crypto application.
-Users have to know whether a particular primitive can be used in a secure way for a given purpose (e.g. MD5, MD4 are also supported by LibTomCrypt), or whether the combination of two paricular primitives is secure.
+Users have to know whether a particular primitive can be used in a secure way for a given purpose (e.g. MD5, MD4 are also supported by LibTomCrypt), or whether the combination of two particular primitives is secure.

 The library comes with a comprehensive 230 page developers guide containing lots of examples, getting code to compile and run is fairly easy.